 Out of school, she continues to play cello with the South East London Orchestra, enjoying new and varied repertoire and playing regularly in concerts.

 Mark Tucker (Teacher of Music and Music Technology) left school at 18 to make tea in a recording studio in London.
 Mark quickly progressed through the ranks, and by the age of 21 became house engineer.
-Whilst working there for further 10 years he recorded a wide variety of musical styles.
+Whilst working there for a further 10 years he recorded a wide variety of musical styles.
 This included small ensembles such as bands and chamber music, to recording the London Symphony Orchestra.
 A particular focus was recording for film and television.

 After 10 years Mark worked as a freelance engineer and producer.
 This led to working with Bryan Ferry and the receiving of a gold disk and Grammy nomination.
 Amongst others, he also worked exclusively for the British film director Mike Figgis producing numerous films scores.
 Mark also completed many world music albums.
 This has involved location recording in India, Cuba and the Middle East.
 In 2007 Mark setup a record label that continues to release music today.